 a.
 Revenue and Expenditures: The overall budget is affected significantly by annual capital improvement and street maintenance project spending and the various grant revenues that support such projects.
-These projects are paid for through a variety of sources including grants, the new local allocation of Road Maintenance and Rehabilitation Act (SB1) program, Development Impact Fees, State Transportation Improvement Program (STIP) and Measure A (the County 1⁄2 cent sales tax for transportation) funds.
+These projects are paid for through a variety of sources including grants, State Local Streets and Road Taxes, including Highway Users and Road Maintenance and Rehabilitation Accounts, local Development Impact Fees, and Measure A revenue, the county-wide 1⁄2 cent sales tax for transportation projects and services.
+These funding sources require that the City contribute to project costs using discretionary revenue sources, e.g., General Fund.
+The recent passage of a local sales tax in Carpinteria provides additional, fully discretionary revenue for this purpose.